DenisLabrecque/DenisLabrecque.github.io/_posts/2017-05-10-engagement.markdown

 <h4>Taking a Chance</h4>
 <h5>November 17, 2016</h5>

-<p class="denis-texting">As a reconciliation, I took a recent watercolour post card project, stuffed my Fine Arts ticket and my Thanksgiving dinner attendance card into it, and sent it up to Coralie's room with red roses through her roommate Olivia.
+<p class="denis-texting">As a reconciliation, I took a recent <a href="{{ site.baseurl }}{% post_url 2016-11-01-watercolour-post-card-flower %}">watercolour post card project,</a> stuffed my Fine Arts ticket and my Thanksgiving dinner attendance card into it, and sent it up to Coralie's room with red roses through her roommate Olivia.
 Inside the card was written
 <br /><q>I'll take a risk
 <br />Or two.</q></p>